Sony Xperia Z2 Review – The Good Just Got Better

 The Xperia Z2 is the best high-end water-resistant smartphone in the market today.

 We wish the Z2 delivered on all the fantastic rumors that surrounded it.
 Nonetheless, it still is one heck of a device.
 Sony has once again come trumps with its flagship for 2014―the Xperia Z2.
 The phone looks and feels fantastic even without powering it on.
 The build quality is phenomenal, and the software onboard perfectly complements it.
-The real star of the show, though, is the brilliant camera with its 4K abilities.
+The show’s real star is the brilliant camera with its 4K abilities.
 The only other real contender is the Samsung Galaxy Note 3, which shoots videos at 4K resolution.
 The Z2, though, is miles ahead with its superior camera.
-The recently announced Samsung Galaxy S5 comes with many bells and whistles but just doesn’t seem to have enough firepower to unsettle the Z2.
+The recently announced Samsung Galaxy S5 has many bells and whistles but lacks enough firepower to unsettle the Z2.
 Could we finally be seeing a shift of power?
 Does the Sony Xperia Z2 have what it takes to be the ultimate smartphone of 2014?
 Well, time alone will tell.
-One thing is for certain, though; the phone would definitely figure amongst the top 5 phones of the year.
-The phone surely packs the best of Sony and all other worlds too.
+One thing is certain: the phone would figure among the top 5 phones of the year.
+The phone surely packs the best of Sony and all other worlds.

 Value for Money